Ritanserin

 Ritanserin, also known by its developmental code name R-55667, is a serotonin antagonist medication described as an anxiolytic, antidepressant, antiparkinsonian agent, and antihypertensive agent.
+It was chiefly investigated as a drug to treat insomnia, especially to enhance sleep quality by significantly increasing slow wave sleep by virtue of potent and concomitant 5-HT2A and 5-HT2C receptor antagonism.

-It was never marketed for medical use due to safety problems but has been used in scientific research to study the serotonin system.
+It was never marketed for medical use due to safety problems but is currently used in scientific research.

+Some of the safety liabilities that led to its discontinuation for the treatment of insomnia has led to its potential repurposing in the field of oncology.
+Specifically, ritanserin acts as a potent inhibitor of diacylglycerol kinase alpha (DGKα).
+As such, it may be used to treat certain types of glioblastoma and melanoma.
+It has also been used as a reference compound to identify putatively more selective and potent DGKα inhibitors to treat these forms of cancer as well as possibly others.

+Additionally, ritanserin blocks c-RAF activation and induces apoptotic cell death of non–small cell lung cancer and small cell lung cancer cells.

 Pharmacology

 Pharmacodynamics

 Ritanserin acts as a selective 5-HT2A (Ki = 0.45 nM) and 5-HT2C receptor (Ki = 0.71 nM) antagonist.
 It has relatively low affinity for the H1, D2, α1-adrenergic, and α2-adrenergic receptors (39-, 77-, 107-, and 166-fold lower relative to 5-HT2A, respectively).
 The affinity of ritanserin for the 5-HT1A receptor is less than 1 μM.
 In addition to its affinity for the 5-HT2A and 5-HT2C receptors, ritanserin also binds to and antagonizes the 5-HT1D, 5-HT2B, 5-HT5A, 5-HT6, and 5-HT7 receptors.

 History

 The atypical antipsychotic risperidone was developed from ritanserin.